sankar-boro/axia-network-v2-coreth/README.md

 ### Avalanche Native Tokens (ANTs)

-The C-Chain supports Avalanche Native Tokens, which are created on the X-Chain using precompiled contracts.
+The AXC-Chain supports Avalanche Native Tokens, which are created on the X-Chain using precompiled contracts.
 These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AVAX with the added parameter of *assetID* to specify the asset.

 For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.avax.network/build/references/coreth-arc20s).